JMencius/LongBow/README.md

   -v, --version         Print software version info
 ```

-## Performace
+## Performance
 LongBow is expected to process 10,000 reads of ONT sequencing within seconds using 32 threads.
-For a large file (10<sup>7</sup> reads, ~100G) we tested, LongBow can finished within one hour.
+For a large file (10<sup>7</sup> reads, ~100G) we tested, LongBow can finish within one hour.
 The exact performance can be affected by the IO speed and performance of the CPU.